List of informally named Mesozoic reptiles: Narynsuchus

 "Narynsuchus" is an extinct genus of goniopholidid.
 Because it has never been formally described, it is currently considered a nomen nudum.
 The name was first used in 1990 for fossil material found from a formation called the Balabansai Svita, which forms a lens in site FTA-30 of the Sarykamyshsai 1 locality in the Fergana Valley of Kyrgyzstan.
 The formation dates back to the Callovian stage of the Middle Jurassic.
 The known material of the intended type species "Narynsuchus ferganensis" consists of large and characteristically striated teeth as well as a robust left tibia.
 "Narynsuchus" is thought to have been larger than Sunosuchus, another crocodyliform from Sarykamyshsai 1, due to the greater size of the known elements belonging to the genus.
 This material was first recognized as belonging to a new crocodyliform in 1989, when it was referred to as an indeterminate species of Peipehsuchus.

 O

 Oolithorhynchus

 "Oolithorhynchus" is an informal genus of pterosaur based on numerous humeri referred to Rhamphocephalus from the Middle Jurassic (Bathonian) Eyford Member of the Fuller's Earth Formation.
 Because the paper proposing "Oolithorhynchus" was not formally published, this name is a nomen manuscriptum.

 P

 Parirau

 "Parirau" is an informal genus of pterosaur from the Late Cretaceous (Campanian-Maastrichtian) Maungataniwha Member of the Tahora Formation, New Zealand.
 The intended type species "Parirau ataroa" is named based on a single left ulna (NZMS CD 467) in a 2019 preprint, which renders this name a nomen nudum.
 Originally described as an indeterminate pterosaur with possible similarities to Santanadactylus in a 1988 paper, NZMS CD 467 is classified as an indeterminate azhdarchid in formal literature, contrary to the 2019 preprint which placed it within Lonchodectidae.

+Platecarpus indamanensis

+"Platecarpus indamanensis" is an informal species of genus Platecarpus from Maastrichtian Mt Indamane (Mont In Daman) site in Niger.
+It is described in Michaut (2013), as pre-publication thesis.